 - Mercy Lead: When Haley quit the Thieves' Guild in the prequel, Bozzok accepted it with a smile.
 Hank took it upon himself to warn her she had an hour to make tracks before the order to kill her went out; the grace period was out of respect for the amount of gold she'd brought in for the Guild in the past.

 - Resignations Not Accepted: You can run off if you're fast and smart enough, but the official paperwork always states that every rogue is in the guild until death.
-It's bad PR to have people quitting on them.
+It's bad public relations to have people quitting on them.

 - Spell My Name with an S: Spelled "Bozzak" in On the Origin of PCs.

 - Badass Normal: She kicks ass without relying on magic — despite the fact that the assassin prestige class in D&D 3.5 is a spellcaster.
-She certainly has too low Intelligence to cast even a cantrip, so (just like Belkar) she's an example of awful character build.
+She certainly has too low Intelligence to cast even a cantrip, so (just like Belkar) she's an example of awful character build still being quite dangerous.

 - Cut His Heart Out with a Spoon: Crystal talks about shoving a barrel full of pickles up Haley's uterus.

-- Dark Action Girl: A ruthless assassin that will gleefully kill anyone Bozzok tells her too.
-Because she's Haley's level, that means it's fairly high.
+- Dark Action Girl: A ruthless assassin that will gleefully kill anyone Bozzok tells her to.

 - Disproportionate Retribution: The original cause of her and Haley's feud: Haley insulted her haircut and she insulted Haley's boots.

 - Dumb Muscle: Rich mentions that she's an inversion of the trope.
-The hulking, cunning half-orc has his dumb-as-rocks, lithe, petite girl as his deadliest enforcer.
+The hulking half-orc is cunning and has a dumb-as-rocks, lithe, petite girl as his deadliest enforcer.
 Being resurrected as a golem has significantly increased her physical strength, and though she's still not very bright, she doesn't get bored or distracted any longer.

 - Hate at First Sight: The flashback of her first encounter with Haley strongly hints at this, given that the first thing she said was an insult, and that it was reciprocated.